zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

 The mailbox ``PRIV_MBX`` can be used in the same style as those defined in the MDEF.

-To utilize this mailbox from a different source file use the following syntax:
+To use this mailbox from a different source file use the following syntax:

 .. code-block:: c